ClipCatalog logo ClipCatalog

 Where is my catalog data stored?

-What happens if I uninstall ClipCatalog?
+What happens to my catalog if I uninstall ClipCatalog?

 Is the ClipCatalog database encrypted?